kazukiminemura/golf_advisor/Readme.md

 Use `--step` to start playback paused for frame-by-frame analysis.
 During playback, press the space bar to pause or resume and use the left/right arrow keys to step through frames while paused.
+Playback loops automatically when the end of the videos is reached; press `q` to exit.

 The script outputs a single numerical score representing the average difference between the two swings.
 Lower scores indicate more similar swings.